 Manually Install SSL Certificate in Android Jelly Bean

 Apparently it’s pretty easy, but there are some pitfalls.
-The first step is to export the certificate as a DER encoded X.509 certificate.
-This can be done using Firefox (on a PC) by clicking on the SSL’s lock sign in the address bar, More Information -> View Certificate -> Details -> Export.
-The exported certificate needs to be saved on the root directory of the internal storage of the phone, with *.cer extension (or *.crt).
+The first step is to export the certificate as a DER-encoded X.509 certificate.
+This can be done using Firefox (on a PC) by clicking the SSL lock icon in the address bar, then More Information -> View Certificate -> Details -> Export.
+The exported certificate needs to be saved in the root directory of the phone’s internal storage, with a *.cer extension (or *.crt).
 Other extensions will not work.

-Afterwards, on the phone, click on “Install from device storage” under Settings->Security->Credential Storage.
-If you did everything as you should at the previous step, it will display the certificate name, and ask you to confirm its installation.
-If you’ve exported the certificate as the wrong format, gave it the wrong extension or placed it somewhere else than the root of the internal storage, it will display the following error:
+Afterward, on the phone, click on “Install from device storage” under Settings -> Security -> Credential Storage.
+If you did everything correctly in the previous step, it will display the certificate name and ask you to confirm its installation.
+If you’ve exported the certificate in the wrong format, given it the wrong extension, or placed it somewhere other than the root of the internal storage, it will display the following error:

 No certificate file found in USB storage

-If you see it, just make sure you are exporting the certificate correctly and saving it at the right place.
+If you see it, just make sure you are exporting the certificate correctly and saving it in the right place.

-More details: Work with certificates (Geared towards Galaxy Nexus, but should apply to any Android 4.0 and above.
+More details: Work with certificates (geared toward the Galaxy Nexus, but should apply to any Android 4.0 and above).

 Updated Aug 2015: Fixed a broken link.